ERA 2025 Employer Compliance Guide: The 182-Day Rule

 Tracks every employee clock from Day 1.
 Fires alerts at Day 150, 165, 175, and 182.

-Generates court-admissible sealed PDF reviews following the Acas Code of Practice.
+Generates downloadable sealed PDF reviews structured around the Acas Code of Practice.

 Every sealed review is cryptographically chained.
-Mathematically provable in tribunal.
+Tamper-evident and audit-ready.

 FWA Audit Fields